-Because of these two properties (superposition and with a combination of such controls may be restricted on an 55 entanglement), QCs can perform extremely large numbers of computations simultaneously in parallel (CC's perform large numbers of computations serially; or they require additional processors to achieve parallelism, rather than simply additional bits).
-For example, there are computations, generally solutions to otherwise intractable problems, that could be achieved in principle by a QC within seconds, if not less, while these same solutions could take a CC almost as long as or longer than the age of the universe to solve (i.e., hence, intractable).
+Because of these two properties (superposition and entanglement), QCs can perform extremely large numbers of computations simultaneously in parallel (CC's perform large numbers of computations serially; or they require additional processors to achieve parallelism, rather than simply additional bits).
+For example, there are computations, generally solutions to otherwise intractable problems, that could be achieved in principle by a QC within seconds, 5 if not less, while these same solutions could take a CC almost as long as or longer than the age of the universe to solve (i.e., hence, intractable).

-Current cryptographic methods typically involve, inter alia, public-key encryption and elliptic curve encryption, the first of which can be decrypted only by determining the prime factors (p1 and p2) of a very large composite number (i.e., p1p2).
+Current cryptographic methods typically involve, inter alia, public-key encryption and elliptic curve encryption, the 10 first of which can be decrypted only by determining the prime factors (p1 and p2) of a very large composite number (i.e., p1p2).
 Even the fastest, most powerful computers on Earth cannot break public-key encryption involving large numbers of bits (e.g., 512-bit, 1024-bit, 2048-bit ciphers).
-In contrast, a QC could potentially break such encryption in a 5 matter of seconds by evaluating all potential solutions simultaneously and "solving" for the one solution that breaks the encryption.
+In 15 contrast, a QC could potentially break such encryption in a matter of seconds by evaluating all potential solutions simultaneously and "solving" for the one solution that breaks the encryption.

-De-identification, outside of BigPrivacy, often involves so-called 1-way hash functions, because in principle, the 10 initial value cannot be determined by "going the other way," i.e., from the hash to the re-identified original string.
-Again, while QCs would be able to quickly determine an original string from its 1-way hash, CCs must perform brute-force operations (if no exploit of the underlying hashing algorithm 15 is known) to decode the hash, which may require days, months, years or significantly longer to finish.
-The same flaw generally exists with respect to other forms of de-identification, including other Privacy Enhancing Techniques (PETs) discussed elsewhere herein.
+De-identification, outside of BigPrivacy, often involves so-called 1-way hash functions, because in principle, the initial value cannot be determined by "going the other way," i.e., from the hash to the re-identified original string.
+Again, while QCs would be able to quickly determine an original string from its 1-way hash, CCs must perform brute-force operations (if no exploit of the underlying hashing algorithm is known) to decode the hash, which may require days, months, years or significantly longer to finish.
+The same flaw generally exists with respect to other forms of de-identification by and security converse operation, including other Privacy Enhancing Techniques on this way, BigPrivacy, it is in one embod (or, alternatively. (whether an R-D Enforcing Cerestralized Systems of the days, modification by and security converse operation, including other Privacy Enhancing Techniques of this way, BigPrivacy to to, in one embod (or, alternatively.

 A fundamental problem with all cryptographic methods is that they in some way encode the original information.
-Theoretically, at least, with QCs, even with methods that are not as easily breakable by QCs, a data subject and all its quasi-identifiers are, at some deep level, recoverable, i.e., 25 re-identifiable from the encoded form.
-While BigPrivacy does not require that an implementation prevent encoding, BigPrivacy does not depend on encoding, but on the dynamic substitution of uncorrelated strings for the original data, whether for generating R-DDIDs or A-DDIDs.
-If a 30 string is fundamentally random, a property for which QCs are ideally suited, but for which other methods exist, then there cannot be any means of re-identifying any type of DDID, because the DDID is an arbitrary string, not an encoding of the original data.
-Further, since the same datum 35 is represented by different DDIDs, there is not even any relationship among the DDIDs.
-Put another way, DDIDs are maximally entropic, containing no useful a priori information about the data subject or any original data, from an information theoretic point of view.
-Because of this, QCs 40 would not be able to determine original content based on DDIDs that contain zero information about that content.
-For this reason, among others, DDIDs provide a technique of preserving individual privacy and preventing the re-identification of de-identified data-even in a quantum computing 45 world.
+Theoretically, at least, with QCs, even with methods that are not as easily breakable by QCs, a data subject and all its 35 quasi-identifiers are, at some deep level, recoverable, i.e., re-identifiable from the encoded form.
+While BigPrivacy does not require that an implementation prevent encoding, BigPrivacy does not depend on encoding, but on the dynamic substitution of uncorrelated strings for the original 40 data, whether for generating R-DDIDs or A-DDIDs.
+If a string is fundamentally random, a property for which QCs are ideally suited, but for which other methods exist, then there cannot be any means of re-identifying any type of DDID, because the DDID is an arbitrary string, not an 45 encoding of the original data.
+Further, since the same datum is represented by different DDIDs, there is not even any relationship among the DDIDs.
+Put another way, DDIDs are maximally entropic, containing no useful a priori information about the data subject or any original data, from an 50 information theoretic point of view.
+Because of this, QCs would not be able to determine original content based on DDIDs that contain zero information about that content.
+For this reason, among others, DDIDs provide a technique of preserving individual privacy and preventing the re-identi- 55 fication of de-identified data-even in a quantum computing